 Texas lawmakers to require sheriffs to work on deportations

-EL PASO, Texas (KVIA) -- The Texas Tribune is reporting a Texas Senate panel on Monday supported a bill that would require sheriffs to collaborate with U.S. Immigration and Customs Enforcement (ICE).
+EL PASO, Texas (KVIA) -- The Texas Tribune is reporting a Texas Senate panel on Monday discussed a bill that would require sheriffs to collaborate with U.S. Immigration and Customs Enforcement (ICE).

 Several Texas counties with more than 10,000 residents would be mandated to partner with ICE under Senate Bill 8, filed by state Sen. Charles Schwertner.